 Why not use one of the many existing plugin managers?
 Well, I don’t like stuffing my Vim full of things I rarely use and would prefer to use an external tool.

 As the name hints, it relies on Vim’s

 the time of writing, this is a relatively new feature that may not be available

 on your Vim.
 Use

-Using packman is dead simple.
-Just define the plugins you want in
+Using packman is simple: define the plugins you want in

-and run it to install and/or update them.
-Packman will try to load the
+it to install new plugins and update existing ones..
+Packman will try to load

 ./packman.sh -v will tell you:

-./packman.sh [mode] mode can be: version Show last commit for all installed plugins. install Install new plugins; don't update existing. update Update existing plugins; don't update new. orphans Remove 'orphaned' packages no longer in the config.
-If no mode is given we will install new plugins and update existing.
+./packman.sh [mode] mode can be: version Show last commit for all installed plugins. install Install new plugins; don't update existing. update Update existing plugins; don't install new. orphans Remove 'orphaned' packages no longer in the config.
+If no mode is given it will install new plugins and update existing plugins.